-Presenting a Witness During a Criminal Case
+Presenting Witnesses During a Criminal Case

 Some people wonder whether it’s best for a criminal defense attorney to present witnesses in a trial.
 Now the criminal defense attorney doesn’t have to present any witnesses at all.
-A criminal defendant has no obligation to testify or to call witnesses or to present exhibits documents or objects to show to the jury.
+A criminal defendant has no obligation to testify or to call witnesses or to present exhibits--documents or objects to show to the jury.
 The burden of presenting evidence is entirely on the prosecution.

-Asking whether a criminal defense journey attorney should call witnesses or present exhibits—in a sense that’s putting the cart before the horse.
-The horse is what is the defense’s theory the case what is the defense lawyer going to ask to jury to believe happened, what is story told by the evidence, the story in which the defendant is not guilty.
+Asking whether a criminal defense attorney should call witnesses or present exhibits—in a sense, that’s putting the cart before the horse.
+The horse is, what is the defense’s theory of the case?
+What is the defense lawyer going to ask the jury to believe happened?
+What is the story told by the evidence, the story in which the defendant is not guilty?

 That question has to be answered before the defense attorney can know what witnesses are going to present that evidence to the jury and what exhibits are going to show that to the jury.
-Maybe all of the evidence that shows the defendant innocent can be elicited from the state’s witnesses the prosecution’s witnesses when they testify, maybe all the exhibits can be presented through those same prosecution witnesses.
+Maybe all of the evidence that shows the defendant innocent can be elicited from the state’s witnesses--the prosecution’s witnesses--when they testify.
+Maybe all of the exhibits can be presented through those same prosecution witnesses.